Download eBooks & Wiring Diagrams (FREE)

 Wiring charge controller to bus bars

-Note: The specific products we list in this diagram above, like the 40A circuit breaker, assumes you have a 30A-rated charge controller.
+Note: The specific products we list in this diagram above, like the 40A circuit breaker, assume you have a 30A-rated charge controller.
 If you have a different charge controller, we recommend reading our solar wire size guide and solar fusing guidelines to get the right products you’ll need.

 Tools You Will Need